-When people take out second or third mortgages on property or they take out a line of credit that's secured by property, the manner in which the creditor's interest is recorded is known as a lien.
+When people in San Diego County take out second or third mortgages on property or they take out a line of credit that's secured by property, the manner in which the creditor's interest is recorded is known as a lien.
 When this lien attaches to property, it can prevent the transfer of that property until the lien is lifted, which generally means that it's paid.
 However, there are other strategies to remove liens that encumber an asset, and the best step to take to complete this process is to contact San Diego lien stripping lawyers.
 Below is a brief description of this issue.

 A lien is a security interest in property, most often real property, that's recorded in consideration for the extension of a line of credit or a second or third mortgage.
 Homeowners will generally borrow against their home or property when there is sufficient equity to do so, and this is usually done so that the homeowner can make additional investments in the property.
 Unfortunately, with the falling property values that are crippling the country as a whole, many of these liens have become a serious problem for people who can no longer afford to pay these notes.